The Board of Directors

 Shareholder-elected board members serve a one-year term and can be re-elected at the general meeting.
 Board members must retire at the first general meeting after reaching the age of 70.

-At the Annual General Meeting in March 2013 six out of eight shareholder-elected board members were re-elected.
-Two shareholder-elected board members did not to seek re-election.
+At the Annual General Meeting in March 2014 six out of seven shareholder-elected board members were re-elected.
+One shareholder-elected board members did not to seek re-election.
 Thus, one board member was elected by the shareholders for the first time.

 Nomination of board candidates by the Board

 The Board has determined which competencies should be present at the Board.
 The competence profile is reviewed annually by the Board.

 A proposal for nomination of shareholder-elected board members is presented by the Nomination Committee to the Board taking into account required competences as defined by the Board’s competence profile and reflecting the result of the self-assessment process and the need for integration of new talent and diversity.
 In nominating candidates, the Nomination Committee seeks to achieve a balance between renewal and continuity, and it is Novo Nordisk’s aspiration that a person is not nominated for election or re-election if such board member has been a Novo Nordisk board member for 12 years at the time of the general meeting.

 To ensure that discussions include multiple perspectives representing the complex, global pharmaceutical environment, the Board aspires to be diverse in gender and nationality.
 On this background, it is the aim that by 2017 the Board consists of at least two shareholder-elected Board members with Danish nationality and at least two shareholder-elected Board members with another nationality than Danish - and at least two shareholder-elected Board members of each gender.